Steps to take to make a claim on consumer credit insurance

 - Fraud: where the insurer believes you have acted fraudulently to obtain a benefit.

 - Policy cancellation: where the insurer has cancelled your policy.
 The insurer must have sufficient reason to cancel and have taken appropriate steps to inform you of the cancellation in accordance with their legal obligations.

 If you disagree with the refusal, you can dispute it

 a.
 Let the insurer know you’re disputing it

 The insurer needs to know that you’re not happy about the decision (make a note of when you told the insurer this for your records).
 Once you’ve told them, they’ll review the decision through their Internal Dispute Resolution (IDR) process.
 They have 45 days to resolve the dispute.
 If they don’t, continue to (b).

 b.
-Make a complaint to the Financial Ombudsman Service Australia (FOS)
+Make a complaint to the Australian Financial Complaints Authority (AFCA)

-If your dispute with the insurer is rejected or 45 days have passed, you can raise a further dispute with the FOS, which is a free and independent service.
+If your dispute with the insurer is rejected or 45 days have passed, you can raise a further dispute with AFCA, which is a free and independent service.

-FOS can make a decision (called a ‘determination’) that is binding on the insurer.
-This means if FOS decides the insurer has to pay then it has no choice.
+AFCA can make a decision (called a ‘determination’) that is binding on the insurer.
+This means if AFCA decides the insurer has to pay then it has no choice.